mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/release-notes/2.0.6/index.md

 - An issue where users were unable to remove empty folders from Metronome has been resolved.
 (COPS-6139, D2IQ-68541)
 - An issue where Exhibitor was writing JNA files to /tmp has been resolved (COPS-6111, D2IQ-68109, D2IQ-68868)
 - An issue where using file-based secrets caused mount failure and issues in the json editor have been resolved.
 (COPS-6085, D2IQ-68114, D2IQ-67819)
-- An issue where CRDB is running and bouncer can connect to it, because the bouncer's SELECT query fails has been resolved.
-(COPS-5979)
-- An issue where an unknown response code was received when querying a DC/OS endpoint has been resolved.
-(COPS-5915, D2IQ-65296)
+- An issue where an unknown response code was received when querying DC/OS health endpoints has been resolved.
+(COPS-5915, COPS-5979, D2IQ-65296)
 - An issue where Telgraf was consuming too much CPU has been resolved.
 (COPS-5629)
-- An issue where, after upgrading, the dcos-telegraf script was not migrating containers properly was resolved.
-(D2IQ-69295)
+- An issue where after an upgrade, the dcos-telegraf directories had incorrect permissions leading to a problem launching tasks was resolved.
+(COPS-6232, D2IQ-69295)
 - An issue where pressing **Enter** in the Secret ID textbox, reloads the DC/OS UI has been resolved.
 (D2IQ-14964)
 - An issue where running two CLI installers from the same machine aborted with an error has been resolved.
 (D2IQ-7844)
 - An issue where a master node was not able to rejoin a cluster after failure/restart when another master is offline or being upgraded is now resolved.
-(COPS-1754)
+(COPS-1754, D2iQ-4248)

 ## Mesos Fixed and Improved Issues
 For a detailed description on updates to Mesos, see the [changelog](https://github.com/apache/mesos/blob/802a50f4902f1f5ca3829dca4a472d8a582f7b9b/CHANGELOG)